Sub Trunk by Guy Barrett

 Price point of $35 may be high for the number of cards included

-Requires synchronization with soundtracks, limiting flexibility
+Requires precise synchronization with audio tracks, limiting flexibility

 Effect

-Full Details
+Full details

 What people are saying about Sub Trunk